-The Group creates a provision for costs of closure of a mining plant, which it is obliged to incur under current laws.
-The main assumptions used to determine the amount of expenses related to the closure of a mining plant include assumptions regarding the mine's life, expected inflation rate and long-term discount rates, as well as the forecasted nominal unit costs of closing individual facilities, which are calculated by independent experts.
+The Company creates a provision for costs of closure of a mining plant, which it is obliged to incur under current laws.
+The main assumptions used to determine the amount of expenses related to the closure of a mining plant include assumptions regarding the mine's life, expected inflation rate and long-term discount rates.
 Any changes to these assumptions affect the carrying value of the provision.